Clkwong3/Customizable-PW/README.md

 ## Description

 Write a program that you can use to come up with a random password depending on what you decide.
-Let's start with the starter code from Friendly-Parakeet.
+Given the starter code below, the focus of this project is JavaScript.

 ## Source of starter code

 Friendly-Parakeet: https://github.com/coding-boot-camp/friendly-parakeet

-## Explanation
+## Things to keep in mind

+- **Arrays** can be used to store any data element, including letters and symbols.

+- **Functions** define what you want; in this case, write a password and generate a password.

+- **For loops** will check for specific conditions before running a block of code repeatedly as long as those conditions are met.

+- **If conditions** will run a piece of code based on a specified condition once.

 ## Preview